What Does A Textile Print Designer Do?

 - Degree in Design or Textile Design

-- Experience in Textile Design with strong sense of textile development process from conceptualization to finished design
+- Experience in Textile Design with a strong sense of textile development process from conceptualization to finished design

 - Strong sense of color for the creation of colorways and the ability to match colors accurately